Measure A

 Click here to create an account and save your votes.

-Would require accountability and results, create affordable housing, support home ownership, provide rental assistance, increase mental health and addiction treatment, reduce and prevent homelessness; and provide services for children, families, veterans, domestic violence survivors, seniors, and disabled people experiencing homelessness; the measure repealing the Measure H tax and replacing it with a 1/2 cent sales tax, raising approximately $1,076,076,350 annually until voters decide to end it, with new audits and oversight.
+Would impose a one-half percent (0.50%) sales tax on every $1 of goods sold in L.A.
+County in order to support home ownership, provide rental assistance, increase mental health and addiction treatment, reduce and prevent homelessness; and provide services for children, families, veterans, domestic violence survivors, seniors, and disabled people experiencing homelessness.
+It would repeal the Measure H tax, raising approximately $1,076,076,350 annually until voters decide to end it, with new audits and oversight.
 Measure A requires 50%+1 of the vote in order to pass.

 Fiscal Impact: The net effect of this measure is to increase the sales and use tax rate by one-quarter percent (0.25%) on all taxable sales occurring in the County, and to make the increase permanent.
 Based on California Department of Tax and Fee Administration records for the period September 2023 through August 2024, the half percent (0.5%) sales and use tax is estimated to generate approximately $1.076 billion in local government revenue in the first year.
 Local government expenditures are expected to increase by a similar amount as these new revenues are used for the purposes specified in the measure.